danyellepalmore/Summer-School-Projects-NCAT/README.md

 # Summer-School-Projects-NCAT
-GPA calculators: Projects that were assigned to me during the summer session of freshman year.
+GPA calculators: Projects that were worked on and completed during BLOCS - Updated over time.